Skip to main content

 Interactive pages add an element of active learning, encouraging users to participate rather than just consume information.
 Options include:

-• Flashcards: Perfect for memorization and recall activities.
+• Flashcards: Perfect for memorization and rapid recall activities.

 • Accordion: Organize content into expandable sections for a cleaner presentation.